 I arrived in Portsmouth, New Hampshire on the 18th of October in 1946 – the firstborn of European immigrant offspring.
 My father’s parents were Irish and my mother’s parents were Sicilian.
 Although I was born in New England and could characterize myself as “a Yankee”, the Lion’s share of my cultural identity rests in background of the people who had a hand in raising me.

 I read everything concerning Hebrew, that I could get my hands on and began buying reference books, one volume at a time.
-By 2010, I had accumulated a modest library of Hebraic reference books and rearranged my dining-room into an office space where I could study… then I began to have dreams – wonderful dreams – that unfolded like complete narratives – each one, a distinctive story with a lesson to teach or a point to make.
-I was pretty good at interpreting them, so I logged them in a three-ring binder.
-They date back to 1975.
-Most are quite prophetic and even today, they are applicable in my life.
+By 2010, I had amassed a modest library of Hebraic reference books and rearranged my dining-room into an office space, so I could study… In 1978, I began to experience dreams (night-visions) …vivid, unforgettable, prophetic “night-visions”.
+Each dream unfolded (revealed or disclosed) a story.
+Each story had a lesson to teach or a point to make.
+I became pretty good at interpreting them, so I recorded them in a three-ring binder.
+They date back to 1978.
+They are applicable in my life, even today.